 RAY COLIHAN – “BIG REGGIE”

-Growing up, his family lived in a duplex on the grounds of the park.
-Young Ray was always around the park, and his first official job was sweeping the ballroom floor at age 12.
+Living on the grounds allowed young Ray to be around the Park as far back as he could remember.
+His first official job was sweeping the ballroom floor at age 12.
 Connie Hechter reported that Ray’s first job was running the hat check concession at the ballroom.
 Once he admitted to sneaking on stage to play Gene Krupa’s drums when nobody was around.
 As he entered high school, he ran the Ferris wheel and did other jobs.

 BIG REGGIE’S DANCELAND